 Oh is considered day-to-day as he is dealing with neck stiffness, Kyle Newman of The Denver Post reports.

 The neck issue could help explain Oh's outing Saturday, as he gave up a pair of two-run homers and four total hits over two-thirds of an inning.
 The veteran right-hander apparently slept wrong and will likely take a couple days off to recover.

 Oh is expected to remain with the Rockies next season, Patrick Saunders of the Denver Post reports.

 Oh had made comments last week about returning to South Korea, but new reports suggest that he's likely to remain in the majors for at least one more season.
 It should be noted, however, that the updated reports come from the Rockies themselves and not from Oh's camp, so it's possible that this story isn't over yet.

-Oh is considering a return to South Korea to play in the Korea Baseball Organization for the 2019 season.
-The 36-year-old said, "I feel like I want to return to the KBO while I still have the energy to help the team and pitch in front of home fans.
-I can't make this decision alone.
+Oh is considering a return to South Korea to play in the Korea Baseball Organization in 2019.
+"I feel like I want to return to the KBO while I still have the energy to help the team and pitch in front of home fans," the 36-year-old Oh said.
+"I can't make this decision alone.
 I'll have to speak with my agency about the next season."
 Oh cited fatigue from living in a foreign country as the main reason for this potential transition, Patrick Saunders of The Denver Post reports.

 The Rockies traded for Oh in late July to help revamp their bullpen, and he wound up logging a 2.53 ERA and 1.03 WHIP with 24 strikeouts in 21.1 innings of relief.
 Since he went over 70 total appearances in 2018, Oh has a vesting club option of $2.5 million for next year.